 Given the holiday season and all its noise and complications, you might consider foregoing the traditional popular route and create new rituals – ones that truly connect you with God, the Universe, yourself, and those whom you treasure most.

 A TIME FOR SELFLESS SERVICE

 During these intense transition periods, you might feel that you are focusing too much on the past.
-If you are unable to truly be in the present, consider volunteering for a few hours every week, or every day.
-Doing so, your heart will come to life and your connection to the Divine will deepen.
+If you are unable to truly be in the present, consider volunteering for a few hours every week or every day.
+By doing so, your heart will come to life and your connection to the Divine will deepen.